sergiocollado/potpourri/code/C#/Project_creation_and_project_settings.md

 ## Conclusion

 These steps will help you effectively set up your .NET project, ensuring that all settings and dependencies are properly configured from the start.

+# Building and Running the Project

+## Introduction

+Follow these steps to create a new .NET project using Visual Studio Code and the .NET CLI.
+How to Create and Run a New .NET Project

+    Install the .NET SDK

+        Go to the .NET website

+        .

+        Download and install the .NET SDK.

+    Open Visual Studio Code

+        Launch Visual Studio Code.

+        Open the Terminal by clicking on View > Terminal.

+    Create a New .NET Project

+        In the Terminal, navigate to the folder where you want to create your project.

+        Type dotnet new console -n ProjectName and press Enter (replace ProjectName with your desired project name).

+    Open the Project in Visual Studio Code

+        Type cd ProjectName to navigate to your new project folder.

+        Type code . to open the project in Visual Studio Code.

+    Build the Project

+        In the Terminal, type dotnet build and press Enter.

+    Run the Project

+        In the Terminal, type dotnet run and press Enter.

+## Conclusion

+These steps will help you set up and run a new .NET project using Visual Studio Code efficiently.